 - When Sirius dies, he gets just about everything Sirius owned - including, most surprisingly, the house-elf Kreacher.
 He really isn't happy with any of this, not least because of the role Kreacher played in Sirius's death.

 - American Lori Shepherd inherits a fortune and a cottage in England from "Aunt Dimity", a long-time friend of her late mother's.
 Lori didn't even realize Dimity was a real person until she learned of the inheritance; she grew up thinking Aunt Dimity was the fictional heroine of the bedtime stories her mother invented.

-- Jane Eyre inherits a large sum of money from a previously unmentioned uncle, though it's towards the end of the story.
+- Jane Eyre inherits a large sum of money from an unseen uncle (he has been mentioned before but only in passing, since her abusive aunt/caretaker Sara hid his existance from her until her death), though it's towards the end of the story.

 - Early on in The Cat Who series, Qwilleran inherits a huge fortune from his "Aunt Fanny."
 All Qwill really remembers about her is that she was a dear friend of his mother's and that he was forced to write polite letters to her as a boy, but since she had no surviving blood relatives, he's the one who receives her billions.
 The catch is that he has to live in Moose County for five years, but he grows to enjoy the small-town life fairly quickly.